matthewfeickert/nvidia-gpu-ml-library-test/README.md

 would indicate that cuDNN v8.0.5 for CUDA 11.1 is the recommended version.
 (This is verified by noting that when clicked on the entry for cuDNN v8.0.5 for CUDA 11.1 lists support for Ubuntu 20.04, but the entry for cuDNN v8.0.5 for CUDA 10.1 lists support only for Ubuntu 18.04.)

-Click on the cuDNN release you want to download to see the available libraries for supportes sytem architectures.
+Click on the cuDNN release you want to download to see the available libraries for supports system architectures.
-As these instructions are using Ubuntu, download the tarballs and Debian binaries for cuDNN libary and the cuDNN runtime library, developer library, and code samples.
+As these instructions are using Ubuntu, download the tarballs and Debian binaries for cuDNN library and the cuDNN runtime library, developer library, and code samples.

 **Example:**